 Vaginal dryness occurs in women of all ages, but it becomes much more common after menopause.
 It's estimated that the problem affects about half of postmenopausal women.
 Most of these women, possibly as many as 90%, don't seek treatment for their symptoms, which include not only dryness, but also irritation and pain during sexual intercourse.
-Here you can know about how to cure vaginal dryness menopause.

 Estrogen levels can also drop because of:

 Radiation or chemotherapy treatment for cancer

 Anti-estrogen medications used to treat uterine fibroids or endometriosis

 Sjögren's syndrome (an autoimmune disorder that attacks cells in the body that produce moisture)

 Allergy and cold medications

 No matter what the cause, vaginal dryness can be extremely uncomfortable.
 It can lead to itching, burning, and painful intercourse.
 It may seem like a minor irritation.
 But the lack of vaginal moisture can have a huge impact on your sex life.
 Fortunately, several treatments and remedies are available to relieve vaginal dryness.

 Any burning, itching, or discomfort in the area is worth a visit to your doctor or gynecologist.
 Your doctor may do a pelvic exam, checking your vagina for any thinning or redness.
 The exam can help rule out other possible causes for your discomfort, including a vaginal or urinary tract infection.
 The doctor may also remove cells from your vaginal wall or cervix for a Pap test.